wadholm/microblog/ansible/README.md

 Use the command `ansible-playbook` to run playbooks.

 To create servers use `ansible-playbook provision.yml`.
+PS open file and replace `<subnet-id>` with a subnet id from AWS.

-To destory servers use `ansible-playbook terminate_ec2.yml`.
+To destroy servers use `ansible-playbook terminate_ec2.yml`.